aanjalii01/CloudVault-Secure-and-Scalable-File-Storage-Solution/README.md

 - **File Versioning**: Implement version control for uploaded files.
 - **Search Functionality**: Allow users to search for files within the storage system.
 - **Sharing Capabilities**: Enable file sharing between users with appropriate permissions.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+- **Advanced Chatbot Features**: Incorporate natural language processing for more intuitive interactions.

 ---

-*Developed as part of the Virtualization and Cloud Computiong course (CLOUD-IV-T012 ) at Graphic Era University.*
+*Developed as part of the Virtualization and Cloud Computing course (CLOUD-IV-T012 ) at Graphic Era University.*

-🔐 MFA (Multi-Factor Authentication)

-💾 File preview & versioning

-🌍 Global deployment with CDN caching